hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 ### Use an Inheritance-based Class Approach

-* Good, because inherritance will enable the greatest re-use of log codes
+* Good, because inheritance will enable the greatest re-use of log codes
 * Good, because a log message can contain varying scopes of detail - ie. a known limitiation of the Engine for instance could be inherrited by a child, and a subsequent error will not only indicate the cause but provide background on that limitation
 * Bad, because it's greater work for each of the Hamlet Framework Components to implement up-front (a greater deal of the work is front-loaded)